 - $1,175,000 settlement for a fall on dangerous and poorly maintained wooden steps in Pontiac.
 Our client suffered a spinal cord injury which left him permanently disabled from work.

 - $1,425,000 jury verdict in Detroit for a woman who suffered a brain injury due to a fall on a wet and freshly mopped floor in a fast-food restaurant.
-The employee failed to put out the
+The employee failed to put out the wet floor sign on the slippery tiled floor despite having customers in the restaurant at the time of the cleaning.

 - $1,250,000 premises liability settlement.
 A resident of a Michigan condominium complex sustained severe injuries after falling on a ramp at her time-share condominium.